 Everyone knows there’s a water crisis.
 But few know that it’s bad enough for the World Economic Forum to rank it with the greatest impact of all worldwide issues.
-Ad campaigns and word-of-mouth have reduced usage a bit, but don’t provide the constant feedback that guides real behavioral change.
+Ad campaigns and word-of-mouth have reduced usage a bit, but don’t provide the constant feedback that guides real behavioural change.

 That’s what the creators of the Ôasys hope to solve. Ôasys can tell people how much water they’ve used so far in a given week, compare it to last week, show standings next to similar households, and set goals and challenges tailored to recent use.